OlivierLD/raspberry-coffee/Algebra/README.md

 I'm not looking down on Python, it is popular for good reasons.

 We'll see.

+> Look in the `jupyter` folder for notebooks.
+> Look in the `test` folder for Swing and other examples.

 ## Java Graphics (Generic Swing Graphics, GSG)